Arun Kurian: Career

-A Thiruvalla native, Arun did his schooling in Kuwait at United Indian School till Class 9 and studied in Labour India Gurukulam Public School after that.
+A Thiruvalla native, Arun completed his schooling in Kuwait at the United Indian School until Class 9 and studied in Labour India Gurukulam Public School in Kerala after that.
 He earned his masters in business administration from Whistling Woods International Institute in Mumbai while simultaneously assisting in making ad films and sending his profile for audition tests.
 He made his acting debut as one of the seven lead actors in the 2016 coming of age film Aanandam.
 He played Varun, whom he described as a "less-talking, less-bullshit guy".
 The film was a commercial success.
 He then starred in Lal Jose's Velipadinte Pusthakam in 2017 in which he played Sameer, whom he described as a "gregarious type, a college-going city boy".
 He had two releases in 2019, Oru Yamandan Premakadha and Thamaasha in which he played supporting roles.
 He played one of the lead roles in the 2020 release Paapam Cheyyathavar Kalleriyatte.